TL;DR

 Remember, usage-based API billing isn't just another tiered pricing.
 It introduces more intricacies and inherent challenges.

 Navigating customer expectations can be tricky.
 Yet, with the appropriate tools and methods, it's conquerable.
 Also, building a data pipeline for such a pricing method can be a challenge.
 Good news?
 There are tools to ease this process.
 Platforms like Snowflake aid in data warehousing.
-Alternatively, consider specialized products like Togai - the world’s easiest usage-based pricing and billing infrastructure - designed for API billing.
+Alternatively, consider specialized products like Togai - the world’s easiest usage-based billing software - designed for API billing.

 By embracing these best practices, you're set to successfully execute usage-based API billing, augmenting your revenue streams.
 That's the kind of success to aim for!